UWStout/VirtualFieldTripStudy/infoPages/learningTopics/06-LibraryAirHandler.md

 learning:
   - title: "Explore One of the Air Handling Units"
     description: >
-      Click below to explore the Air Handling Units in the attic of the Library where the steam and chilled water from the central heating and chiller plant gets put to good use!
+      Click below to explore the Air Handling Units in the machine room of the Library where the steam and chilled water from the central heating and chiller plant gets put to good use!
     buttonText: 'Explore the Library AHU'
 tourPano:
   - enable: true